Rand2AI/Rand2AI/README.md

 ## Project
-*It's not who we are underneath, but what we do that defines us. - Rachel Dawes in Batman Begins*
+*"It's not who we are underneath, but what we do that defines us." - Rachel Dawes in Batman Begins*

 ## People
-*In fact, the world needs more nerds. - Ben Bernanke*
+*"In fact, the world needs more nerds." - Ben Bernanke*